jcampbell05/RxChef/README.md

 - Getting a new order.
 - How many buns are there left for the burgers?

-A __Subscriber__ is an interested party to that Observable, for the examples above as a RxChef we would be the interested party; So you could describe us as being the subscriber.
-You could also describe a customer as being a __Subscriber__ since they are interested in knowing when their meal is ready.
+A __Subscriber__ is an interested party to that Observable, for the examples above our Robo Chef we would be the interested party.
+You could also describe the customer as being a __Subscriber__ since they are interested in knowing when their meal is ready.

 So that really is the basics of Reactive Programming and hopefully you can see that it isn't all that complicated.
 In fact if you've been programming for a while already, you may have been using traditional frameworks who already allow you to observe things.
 So what's different?